Pokemon Sword and Shield: Two ways to get a discount

-Did you catch a Black Friday deal on Pokemon Sword or Shield yet?
-Here's your chance: For a limited time, and while supplies last, eBay seller Rushhourwholesaler has Pokemon Sword or Shield for $47.99.
-That's one of the best deals to date on these super-hot Nintendo Switch games.
+You can catch a super-hot Nintendo Switch Pokemon game for under $50 with eBay seller Rushhourwholesaler's tempting Black Friday deal: get Pokemon Sword or Shield for $47.99.
+If it's hard to pick just one, you can purchase both Pokemon Sword and Shield for $88.88 through Nationwide Distributors via Google Shopping with promo code 19CYBER12.
+Offer ends Nov.
+30, but the store might sell out beforehand.

-However, there's another option worth considering: Geek Alliance (via Rakuten) has Pokemon Sword or Pokemon Shield for $55.49 -- and your purchase also nets you Rakuten points worth $11.
-Those points (which require you to have a Rakuten account, natch) are nearly as good as cash: They can be applied to any other purchase you make from the online store.
+There's yet another option worth considering: Geek Alliance (via Rakuten) has Pokemon Sword or Pokemon Shield for $55.49 -- and your purchase also nets you Rakuten points worth $11.
+Those points (which require you to have a Rakuten account) are nearly as good as cash: They can be applied to any other purchase you make from the online store.
 In fact, you could purchase one of the games for $55.49, claim your points, then come back and get the other for $44.49.
 (The math: $55.49 minus $11.)

 These two new Pokemon games sold more than 6 million copies over launch weekend.
 I won't suggest which one to get; it depends on which exclusive Pokemon you want: Monsters like Deino, Hydreigon, and Farfetch'd come in Sword, while Tyranitar, Goodra and Galarian Ponyta are exclusive to Shield.